 One Big Beautiful Bill Act

 What you need to know about federal changes beginning July 1, 2026.
-Information provided here is based on information from NASFAA.org as of 4/27/2026.
+Information provided here is based on information from NASFAA.org.

 Overview

-The One Big Beautiful Bill Act (OBBBA) was signed into law on July 4th, 2025; however, the negotiated rulemaking committee (Reimagining and Improving Student Education) RISE has been working over the past several months, focused on the implementation of regulations for the loan-related provisions.
-The final regulations are still forthcoming.
+The One Big Beautiful Bill Act (OBBBA) was signed into law on July 4th, 2025; however, the negotiated rulemaking committee (Reimagining and Improving Student Education) RISE, met over the course of the 2025-26 school year to create the proposed regulations for the loan-related provisions.
+After a review process and public comment period, the final regulations were published on May 1, 2026..

 These regulations include changes to Graduate PLUS loans, Parent PLUS loans, the reduction of loans for less than full-time enrollment, graduate loan limits and annual, aggregate and lifetime loan limits.
-The effective date for these changes is July 1, 2026, and the award year 2026-2027.
+The effective date for most of these changes is July 1, 2026, and/or the award year 2026-2027.

 There are limited legacy provisions for students that are enrolled in a program of study as of June 30, 2026, have previously borrowed federal loans for their current program of study.
 The legacy eligibility will continue for the lesser of three academic years or the student’s expected time to program completion.
 Parent PLUS loans have new loan limits ($20,000 per year per dependent student and $65,000 aggregate limit per dependent student).
 Undergraduate loans limits have not changed.